roytang/blog/content/posts/2004/10/firefox-in-98.md

 url: /2004/10/firefox-in-98/
 ---

 This internet shop is using Windows 98, apparently.
-And it looks like Firefox&#8217;s icon doesn&#8217;t show properly in 98?
+And it looks like Firefox&'s icon doesn&'t show properly in 98?

 Oh, and [Yahoo has a new front page.